finagle/finagle.github.io/source/blog/2017-10-27-release-notes.md

 ---

 The October releases have arrived!
-For this release and hereafter, Finagle, Finatra, Scrooge, and TwitterServer will be versioned as $year.$month.$patch, as opposed to
+For this release and hereafter, Finagle, Finatra, Scrooge, Util, and TwitterServer will be versioned as $year.$month.$patch, as opposed to
 $major.$minor.$patch.
 This means that all project versions will be in sync.

 [Finagle 17.10.0][finagle], [Finatra 17.10.0][finatra], [Scrooge 17.10.0][scrooge], [TwitterServer 17.10.0][twitterserver], and [Util 17.10.0][util].